-During the 1970’s Wheatland Electric Cooperative, Inc. became more aware of the need for better methods for protecting wildlife from electrocution on electric lines.
-A Wildlife Protection Program has logically become a significant part of Wheatland Electric’s goals for improving electrical system reliability.
+During the 1970s Wheatland Electric Cooperative, Inc. became more aware of the need for better methods for protecting wildlife from electrocution on electric lines.
+A Wildlife Protection Program has logically become a significant part of our goals for improving electrical system reliability.

-Wheatland Electric’s policy of attempting to prevent electrocutions for all wildlife species including birds of prey, Whooping Cranes, raccoons, squirrels, snakes, and many small bird species has two purposes; to protect valuable wildlife resources; to improve electric system reliability for our customers.
+Our policy of attempting to prevent electrocutions for all wildlife species including birds of prey, whooping cranes, raccoons, squirrels, snakes, and many small bird species has two purposes: to protect valuable wildlife resources; and to improve electric system reliability for our members.

-In the early 1980’s insulated rubber-like bushing covers became available to cover transformer bushings.
-Wheatland Electric installed hundreds of these new bushing covers in areas frequented by squirrels and birds of prey.
+In the early 1980s, insulated rubber-like bushing covers became available to cover transformer bushings.
+We installed hundreds of these new bushing covers in areas frequented by squirrels and birds of prey.
 These covers appeared to slow the number of wildlife electrocutions while improving electric system reliability.

-In the late 1980’s, Wheatland Electric determined that nearly all substation outages were being caused by wildlife (snakes, raccoons, etc…) attempting to reach sparrow nests in electric substations presumably to eat the sparrow eggs and young.
+In the late 1980s, we determined that nearly all substation outages were being caused by wildlife (e.g., snakes, raccoons, etc.) attempting to reach sparrow nests in electric substations presumably to eat the sparrow eggs and young.
 Today, Wheatland Electric field personnel have an aggressive sparrow nest removal program in place.
 Outages in substations caused by wildlife, interrupting power to thousands of electric customers are now extremely rare.

-Throughout the 1990’s, Wheatland Electric continued to install thousands of insulated bushing covers, insulated jumper wire tubing, and began to experiment with better electric line construction methods.
+Throughout the 1990s, we've continued to install thousands of insulated bushing covers, insulated jumper wire tubing, and began to experiment with better electric line construction methods.

 Wrapping sheet metal around specific poles approximately 15 feet off the ground has proven effective in reducing the number of raccoon electrocutions.
 The sheet metal prevents the raccoons from climbing high enough to come in contact with energized electric lines.